scorpiocavalier/m2-3-js--thedom/workshop/exercise-1/README.md

 _By now, you all know how bad it is to style with tagnames and `id`s._

 3. In `styles.css` replace the tags with classes (We can leave `#main` and `body`.
 They don't annoy me _too_ much. 😜)
-4. Now add the class names to the `exercise.html` file.
+4. Now add the class names to the `exercise.html` file via the JavaScript file.
 5. Once you've completed this exercise, **nothing** should have changed.
 You just have more efficient code... not for long!

 B-E-A-U-tiful!